AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/security-scan-tool-troubleshooting-guide.md

 ### What information is needed when submitting a support ticket?

 Please make sure to provide the domain name.
+If you don't have [access to the Security Scan results](https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-26357) try to provide the MAGE ID of the user who originally set up the scan.

 ### What happens if I remove my store from scan tool scanning?

 If you delete the store submission - all related data including scan reports will be deleted.
 This operation is irreversible.
-Submission of the store domain after it's deletion creates a NEW submission.
+Submission of the store domain after its deletion creates a NEW submission.